ORNL/AdditiveFOAM/reference/amr.md

 # Adaptive Mesh Refinement

 AdditiveFOAM generates `refinementField` from two criteria: temperature above `refinementTemperature` and intersection with buffered, positive-power portions of the future scan path.
-OpenFOAM's `refiner` uses this field to refine and coarsen the mesh; its `loadBalancer` can then redistribute the changed mesh between MPI processes.
+OpenFOAM's `refiner` uses this field to refine and coarsen the mesh; its cell-count-based mesh distributor can then redistribute the changed mesh between MPI processes.

 The selected refinement model determines the future scan-path interval represented by `refinementField`: